MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-views-app-designer.md

 ---
-title: "Create and edit public or system model-driven app views with PowerApps | MicrosoftDocs"
+title: "Create and edit public or system model-driven app views with Power Apps | MicrosoftDocs"
 description: "Learn now to create or edit views by using the app designer"
 keywords: ""
 ms.date: 11/27/2018